 Question: "What does the Bible say about pandemic diseases/sicknesses?"

 God also warned His people of the consequences of disobedience, including plagues (Leviticus 26:21, 25).
-Numbers 16:49and 25:9 describe God destroying 14,700 people and 24,000 people, respectively, for various acts of disobedience.
-After giving the Mosaic Law, God commanded the people to obey it or suffer many evils, including something that sounds like flu: “The Lord will strike you with wasting disease, with fever and inflammation…which will plague you until you perish” (Deuteronomy 28:22).
+Numbers 16:49 and 25:9 describe God destroying 14,700 people and 24,000 people, respectively, for various acts of disobedience.
+After giving the Mosaic Law, God commanded the people to obey it or suffer many evils, including something that sounds like Ebola: “The Lord will strike you with wasting disease, with fever and inflammation…which will plague you until you perish” (Deuteronomy 28:22).
 These are just a few examples of many plagues and diseases God caused.

 It’s sometimes hard to imagine our loving and merciful God displaying such wrath and anger toward His people.
 But God’s punishments always have the goal of repentance and restoration.
 In 2 Chronicles 7:13-14, God said to Solomon: “When I shut up the heavens so that there is no rain, or command locusts to devour the land or send a plague among my people, if my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then will I hear from heaven and will forgive their sin and will heal their land.”
 Here we see God using disaster to draw us to Himself, to cause us to repent of sin and come to Him as children to their heavenly Father.